dev-ath0m/hyperhdr-c792/README.md

    24 fps movies → 50 fps PAL content).
 2. **Periodic watchdog:** Every 15 seconds, queries HyperHDR's JSON API to check that VIDEOGRABBER is `active=True` and LEDDEVICE is ON.
-After 2 consecutive failures, triggers the 3-step restart.
+After 2 consecutive failures, triggers the 3-step restart. **Signal-aware:** when no HDMI source is connected, `GRAB_active=False` is expected — the watchdog checks for an actual HDMI signal before treating an inactive grabber as stuck.
+This prevents unnecessary restart loops when only Flatbuffers streaming is in use.
 3. **Color space monitor:** Reads the TC358743 `--log-status` to detect whether the HDMI source is sending RGB or YCbCr.
 If the color space changes, it updates `/tmp/tc358743-colorspace` and triggers a relay restart so ffmpeg uses the